newrelic-experimental/newrelic-java-ktor/README.md

 ## Getting Started

 After deployment, you should get route names for your web transactions instead of the generic name provided by the agent.
 You should also see deeper visibiity into what is happening in your application via the enhanced transaction traces/distributed traces provided by this instrumentation.

+### Recommended Kotlin Coroutine Configuration
+Ktor intiates a long running lazy Coroutine that will dominate the transaction times for your application unless it is ignored.
+Please use this version or later (https://github.com/newrelic/newrelic-java-kotlin-coroutines/releases/tag/v1.0.4) to enable this feature and  add io.ktor.server.netty.cio.RequestBodyHandler to the scopes elemeent in the Coroutines stanza in newrelic.yml as shown here: https://github.com/newrelic/newrelic-java-kotlin-coroutines?tab=readme-ov-file#configuring-scopes-to-ignore

 ## Support

 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
 Issues and contributions should be reported to the project here on GitHub.